|

 Wayne has been active in Freemasonry for over 58 years, once serving as Master of his lodge and as secretary for the last 34 years.
 In the 1980s, his Masonic Lodge in Liberty established a blood bank for both lodge members and anyone else in need.

-who needed blood.
-Lodge members provided 21 pints of blood to the man, and the
+cancer who needed blood.
+Lodge members provided 21 pints of blood to the

-thought still brings tears to his eyes.
-Wayne recalls how grateful the mans
+man, and the thought still brings tears to his eyes.
+Wayne recalls how

-He mows the old school yard in Kitchel, Ind., and every Wednesday he drives
+ways.
+He mows the old school yard in Kitchel, Ind., and every Wednesday he

-a Dodge van to take veterans to the Dayton Veterans Affairs Medical Center.
+drives a Dodge van to take veterans to the Dayton Veterans Affairs Medical

 While at the VA, he helps at the information desk, directing patients or providing wheelchairs and escorting patients to appointments.
 He volunteers his time through the Wayne County Veterans Council.But its the listening that is important.